Gateway Queue And Recovery¶

 Current stored request states:

 Current queue-depth reporting counts only accepted and running items.
-Completed and failed records remain useful for history and diagnostics, but they are not part of active queue depth.
+Completed, failed, and coalesced records remain useful for history and diagnostics, but they are not part of active queue depth.

 Current-Instance State¶